cockroachdb/docs/v2.1/start-a-local-cluster-in-docker.md

 Once you've [installed the official CockroachDB Docker image](install-cockroachdb.html), it's simple to run an insecure multi-node cluster across multiple Docker containers on a single host, using Docker volumes to persist node data.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}Running a stateful application like CockroachDB in Docker is more complex and error-prone than most uses of Docker and is not recommended for production deployments.
+Running a stateful application like CockroachDB in Docker is more complex and error-prone than most uses of Docker and is not recommended for production deployments.
 To run a physically distributed cluster in containers, use an orchestration tool like Kubernetes or Docker Swarm.
-See <a href="orchestration.html">Orchestration</a> for more details.{{site.data.alerts.end}}
+See [Orchestration](orchestration.html) for more details.
+{{site.data.alerts.end}}

 <div id="toc" style="display: none"></div>